 Blackout drinking does not refer to the type of alcohol consumption in which a person loses consciousness.
 Instead, it refers to the loss of short-term memory that occurs when a person over-consumes alcohol.
 When a person's blood alcohol reaches a certain level, the substance affects the area of the brain that is responsible for converting current experiences and events into memories.
 Once the alcohol level lowers again, a person's brain is able to resume converting experience to memory.

-When a person begins to abuse alcohol and develops an addiction to alcohol, they start to show certain signs that they have a problem.
+When a person begins to abuse alcohol to the point that he or she develops an addiction to alcohol, they start to show certain signs that they have a problem.
 These signs may be physical, social, mental, or health-related.
 Some signs include:

-As previously mentioned, alcohol rehab can help a person suffering from an alcohol addiction to focus on their recovery fulltime and without chance of relapse.
+As previously mentioned, residential alcohol rehabs can help a person suffering from an alcohol addiction to focus on their recovery full-time and without chance of relapse.
 This begins with the breaking of the physical addiction through medical detox and then the mental addiction through individual and group therapies, family therapy, art and music therapy, and even restorative yoga.
-This type of program helps to ensure that both sides of the addiction are addressed.
+These programs help to ensure that both sides of the addiction are addressed.